Jordano700/PeptiDIA/README.md

 PeptiDIA has **3 simple modes** to guide you through the process:

 ### 1. 🔧 **Setup Mode**
-- Configure your datasets
+- Configure your datasets very easily
 - Set up ground truth matching
-- Tell PeptiDIA which files to compare

 ### 2. 🎯 **Training Mode**
 - AI learns from your data
-- Creates smart models
-- Shows training progress
+- Shows training progress and results

 ### 3. 🚀 **Inference Mode**
 - Apply trained models to find new peptides